 As you’ll notice, I don’t project trades.
 When completing this mock, I kept in mind what I believe the team will do in combination with what the best fit is for that team — regardless of what pick the player is selected.

 Version 2.0 of this mock will be published on Apr.
-21. The third (and final) version will be published the morning of the 29th — draft day.
+21. The third (and final) version will be published the day before draft day — the 28th.

 Now, read up and give me some feedback.
 Enjoy.